 What causes growth problems?

 Familial short stature.
-Familial short stature is a tendency to follow the family's inherited short stature (shortness).
+Familial short stature is a tendency to follow the family's pattern of inherited short stature (shortness).

 Illnesses that affect the whole body (also called systemic diseases).
-Constant malnutrition, digestive tract diseases, kidney disease, heart disease, lung disease, diabetes, and severe stress can cause growth problems.
+Constant malnutrition, digestive tract diseases, kidney disease, heart disease, lung disease, diabetes, or chronic severe stress can cause growth problems.

 Congenital (present at birth) problems in the tissues where growth occurs.
-With a condition called intrauterine growth restriction (IUGR), slow growth within the uterus occurs during a pregnancy.
-The baby is born smaller in weight and length than normal, in proportion to his/her short stature.
+With a condition called intrauterine growth restriction (IUGR), slow fetal growth within the uterus occurs during a pregnancy.
+This can be caused by many factors, such as smoking during pregnancy or inadequate prenatal care.
+The baby is born smaller in weight and length than normal, although proportionate to his/her short stature.

-There are different bone diseases that affect height and growth, many of which are genetic.
-The most common is achondroplasia, a type of dwarfism in which the child's arms and legs are short in proportion to his or her body length.
+Achondroplasia.
+The most common genetic bone disease is achondroplasia, in which the child’s arms and legs are short in proportion to his or her body length.
 Further, the head is often large and the trunk is normal size.

 What are the symptoms of growth problems?

-Some growth problems may be immediately diagnosed at birth, because the infant may be abnormally small for his or her age.
-However, many growth problems are noticed much later, when the child appears smaller than his or her classmates, or when growth appears to be insignificant over a period of a year.
-The primary symptom that may indicate a growth problem is when a child grows less than two inches a year after his or her second birthday.
-Symptoms of growth problems may resemble other problems or medical conditions.
+Some growth problems may be immediately diagnosed at birth, because the infant may be abnormally small for his or her gestational age.
+Most growth problems are noticed when the child appears smaller than his or her classmates, or when growth lags over several month.
+One primary symptom that may indicate a growth problem is when a child grows less than 3.5 cm (about 1.4 inches) a year after his or her third birthday.
+Growth problems may mask other problems or medical conditions.
 Always consult your child's doctor for a diagnosis.

 How is a growth problem diagnosed?

-Diagnosis of a growth problem must be made by your child's doctor.
+Diagnosis of a growth disorder must be made by your child's doctor, often in consultation with a pediatric subspecialist.
 The method used for diagnosis will depend on the type of growth disorder presented.
-In addition to a complete medical history and physical examination, diagnostic tests may include:
+In addition to a complete medical history and physical exam, diagnostic tests may include:

-Observing the child's health and growth over a period of time
+Observing your child's health and growth over several months

-Examining the functions of the pituitary gland, which produces and secretes the growth hormone
+Examining the functions of the pituitary gland, which produces and secretes growth hormone and other important hormones

 How are growth problems treated?